|

 Where is your traffic coming from?
 Reviewing

-the sources of web traffic allows you to assess what advertising
+the sources of web traffic allows you to assess what

-campaigns have resulted in increased web traffic.
+advertising campaigns have resulted in increased web

 Top Exit Pages

 Where are you losing your traffic?
-Are there
+Are

-pages lead visitors to leave your site might mean that the
+your site might mean that the content you are providing

-content you are providing is not what the visitor expected.
+is not what the visitor expected.
+Perhaps small changes

-capture traffic and retain the website visitor's interest.
+and retain the website visitor's interest.

 Top Incoming Pages

-What pages are bringing visitors into your
+What pages are bringing visitors into

-traffic.
-Perhaps you have an obscure page in your site that
+amount of traffic.
+Perhaps you have an obscure page

-contains odd or unusual phrases that perform surprisingly
+in your site that contains odd or unusual phrases that

-well in the search engines.
-Can the results be reproduced
+perform surprisingly well in the search engines.
+Can

-by using a related phrase on a similar webpage?
+on a similar webpage?

 Top Search Words & Phrases

-What keywords and phrases are customers using
+What keywords and phrases are customers

-phrases you are attempting to optimize for, but are not
+Are there specific phrases you are attempting to optimize

-generating the desired traffic?
-Perhaps renewed effort needs
+for, but are not generating the desired traffic?
+Perhaps

-to be applied to website optimization.
+renewed effort needs to be applied to website optimization.

 Unique Visitors